avinoamsn/my-bash-config/README.md

 # My bash config

-This repo contains a handful of files I use to customize my bash experience, including a setup script `setup.sh` that will do most of the heavy lifting for you in a fresh Debian-based install.
+This repo contains a handful of files I use to customize my bash experience, including a setup script `setup.sh` that automates most of the heavy lifting in a fresh Debian-based install.